 A common issue is knowing what cut of beef is best to create a scrumptious stroganoff.
 Get it right and you’ll have a delicate dish, but get it wrong and you’ll be biting into chunky, dry cuts of beef.

-What cuts of beef to use
+The best cuts of beef to use for stroganoff are:

 As the most tender of steaks, you’ll want to splurge on this one.
 The boneless ribeye will create a succulent beef stroganoff with the marbling making it flavoursome.
 The fat content is what keeps this beef mouthwatering and will result in high levels of tenderness.